GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 The Data structure defines how data is organised within GA4.

-The data structure in GA4 is meticulously designed to categorise user data into three primary components (data points), each representing a critical aspect of user interaction on a website.
+The data structure in Google Analytics is meticulously designed to categorise user data into three primary components (data points), each representing a critical aspect of user interaction on a website.

 Think of the data points like the puzzle pieces themselves: